 For best results, content should include:

 - A variety of written content

 You can also provide downloadable content in order to build your mailing list.
-This can be anything from video and pod/webcasts, to white papers or eBooks and by doing this, you will be able to kick-start your email marketing campaigns too – which remain a very effective form of gaining new business.
+This can be anything from video and pod/webcasts to white papers or eBooks, By doing this, you will be able to kick-start your email marketing campaigns, too – which remain a very effective form of gaining new business.

-A website without social media isn’t going to get a great deal of attention these days, everything seems to revolve around social and this is something that is only going to become more the case.
-Social signals are important to search engine placement and social is ideal for the distribution of content.
+A website without social media isn’t going to get a great deal of attention these days; everything seems to revolve around social and this is something that is only going to become the case.
+Social signals are important to search engine placement, and social is ideal for the distribution of content.